couchbase/cbft/DESIGN.md

 Or the least-busy replica.

+This is not yet implemented in cbft, and needs more requirements gathering.

 ## ODS - Out of Disk Space.

 Out of disk space conditions are handled gracefully (not segfaulting).

+This should become a unit test to ensure right behavior in cbft.

 ## ODSR - Out of Disk Space Repaired.